AldaronLau/jeronlau.tk/content/reinventing-async-rust.md

 `#![forbid(unsafe_code)]` to the top of your file and see what happens.
 Guess what, it doesn't compile even though you didn't write any unsafe code!
 Yes, the macro inserts `unsafe` blocks into your code (gross).
 Why do I say this is gross?
-If you're writing an application in Rust, and you don't need raw FFI calls in your code, it should be `#![forbid(unsafe_code)]`, and this makes that impossible!
-Just use a pinned box then, oh wait, what if I can't because I'm on an embedded device with no heap?
+If you're writing an application in Rust, maybe you want to start off with `#![forbid(unsafe_code)]` until you can't get around needing `unsafe`.
+Using this macro makes that impossible!
+"Just use a pinned box then!".
+Oh wait, what if I can't because I'm on an embedded device with no heap?

 I also don't believe the above `select!` macro is very easy to understand for someone who's never seen it before.
 Unfortunately, this can't be simplified, or